Find out more about the Florida Black Bears

 Since the 1980s, the black bear population has been expanding along with our human population.
 Florida has grown from 5 million residents in 1960 to 20 million today and is projected to reach almost 36 million by 2060.
 Urban sprawl is encroaching on traditionally remote areas, bringing people into prime bear habitat.
 As a result, bears and people are encountering each other more than ever.

 The mere presence of a black bear does not represent a problem.
 In fact, living in black bear country can provide unique and rewarding experiences!
 The best way to enjoy our wildlife is to keep them wild and away from food sources like garbage, pet food, and bird seed.

 Here are some quick facts you should know about bears.
 For more information, see the above links!

-- FWC biologists estimate that there are between 2,500 and 3,000 black bears in Florida
+- FWC biologists estimate that there are approximately 4,050 black bears in Florida.

 - Adult male black bears usually live within a 60 square mile area, whereas females usually live within a 15 square mile area.

 - Female bears have their first litter at about 3 ½ years old and generally have a litter every other year.

 - In Florida, the breeding season runs from June to August and cubs are born around late January or early February.

 - Bears are excellent climbers and often climb trees when they are frightened.